MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1714-flags-enums-should-have-plural-names.md

  Make the name of the enumeration a plural word, or remove the <xref:System.FlagsAttribute> attribute if multiple enumeration values should not be specified simultaneously.

 ## When to suppress warnings
  It is safe to suppress a violation if the name is a plural word but does not end in 's'.
 For example, if the multiple-day enumeration that was described previously were named 'DaysOfTheWeek', this would violate the logic of the rule but not its intent.
-Such violations should be suppressd.
+Such violations should be suppressed.

 ## Related rules
  [CA1027: Mark enums with FlagsAttribute](../code-quality/ca1027-mark-enums-with-flagsattribute.md)